mrkkrp/markkarpov.com/megaparsec/parsing-simple-imperative-language.md

   deriving (Show)
 ```

-Since we won't need custom data in error messages and our input stream will
+Since we don't need custom data in error messages and our input stream will
-be in the form of `String`, the following definition of `Parser` will do:
+be in the form of a `String`, the following definition of `Parser` will do:

 ```haskell
 type Parser = Parsec Void String